ARM-software/arm-trusted-firmware/contributing.md

 Individuals who want to contribute their own work must sign and return an Individual CLA.
 Companies that want to contribute must sign and return a Corporate CLA if their employees' intellectual property has been assigned to the employer.
-Copies of the CLAs are available on request from [cla-submissions@arm.com].
-They will be available from http://www.arm.com in due course.
+Copies of the CLAs are available from the [contributing page] of the ARM website.

 For this project, ARM also requires the GitHub account name(s) associated with each individual contributor or the designated employees of corporate